Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Dr Alex George

-Love Island’s Dr Alex has additionally been reportedly noticed heading in the direction of Dancing On Ice auditions, which might make him the second contestant from the ITV relationship present up for consideration.
+Love Island’s Dr Alex has additionally been reportedly noticed heading in direction of Dancing On Ice auditions, which might make him the second contestant from the ITV courting present up for consideration.

 The A&E physician often seems on This Morning and Good Morning Britain as a medical correspondent, and hosts his personal podcast – The Ready Room.